RetentionRocket/tutorial-shopify-webhooks/source/index.html.md

 Now the model includes the `ShopifyApp::SessionStorage` concern from the shopify_app gem, adding two methods to make it available as a `SessionRepository`.
 This will make it possible to use the Shop model for persisting the authentication token.

-The shopify_app generator will create a database migration (see the adjacent code column).
-Modify the migration to make sure the columns are not null and the index is unique.
+The shopify_app generator will create a database migration.
+Modify the migration to make sure the columns are not null and the index is unique (see the adjacent code column).

 ```ruby
 class CreateShops < ActiveRecord::Migration[5.2]